sabiroro/projet_SAR/docs/Specification.md

 #### **Port Listening Constraints and Connection Capacity**

 The `accept()` method opens a listening port on the designated broker (e.g., Broker A), allowing it to handle one incoming connection request at a time.
-Implementing a `bind` method would enable a port to accept multiple connections simultaneously, requiring multiple `accept()` calls.
+> Note: Implementing a `bind` method would enable a port to accept multiple connections simultaneously, requiring multiple `accept()` calls.

 #### **Connection Conditions and Timeout Management**